-Now’s the perfect time to find out more about each other.
+Now’s the perfect time to find out more about each other and maybe become friends.
 Try out some of these phrases to open up a whole new avenue of conversation!

 - #36 Ima nanji desu ka? (今何時ですか) – What time is it right now?